 How Much Does a Car Accident Lawyer Charge?

 Many car accident attorneys handle their cases on a contingency fee basis.
 This means that unless they successfully resolve your case, you will not pay anything for their time.
 If they can obtain a financial settlement or verdict on your behalf, then they will deduct their fees directly from the award based on an agreed-upon percentage.
-At Agruss Law Firm, our injury contingency fee is always ⅓, and that’s not changing.
+At Mike Agruss Law, our injury contingency fee is always ⅓, and that’s not changing.

 Although hiring a Chicago car accident lawyer won’t cost you anything unless you receive compensation, not hiring an attorney could be detrimental.
 Many car accident claimants in Illinois recover more with a Chicago car accident law office representing them.
 Insurance companies have even offered higher settlements when they discover you’ve hired a reputable attorney.